Own-Data-Privateer/hoardy-web/tool/README.md

               - `(+|-|*|/|&)jumps` controls how jump-links (`a href`, `area href`, and similar `HTML` tag attributes) should be remapped or censored out:
                 - `+` rewrites their values into full URLs, e.g. `<a href="/path?query">` -> `<a href="https://example.org/path?query">`;
                 - `-` "voids" all of them, i.e., simply drops their `HTML` tag attributes, rewrites them to `javascript:void(0)`, empty `data:` URLs, etc, depending on context;
-                - `*` rewrites links in an "open-ended" way, i.e. points them to locally mirrored versions of their URLs when available and leaves them pointing to their original URL otherwise; this is only supported when `scrub` is used within `mirror` and `serve` sub-commands; under other sub-commands this is equivalent to `+`;
+                - `*` rewrites links in an "open-ended" way, i.e. points them to locally mirrored versions of their URLs when available and leaves them pointing to their original URL otherwise; this is only supported when `scrub` is used within `mirror` and `serve` subcommands; under other subcommands this is equivalent to `+`;
-                - `/` rewrites links in a "close-ended" way, i.e. points them to locally mirrored versions of their URLs when available and voids them otherwise; this is only supported when `scrub` is used within `mirror` and `serve` sub-commands; under other sub-commands this is equivalent to `-`;
+                - `/` rewrites links in a "close-ended" way, i.e. points them to locally mirrored versions of their URLs when available and voids them otherwise; this is only supported when `scrub` is used within `mirror` and `serve` subcommands; under other subcommands this is equivalent to `-`;
-                - `&` rewrites links in a "close-ended" way like `/` does, except this option uses fallbacks to remap unavailable URLs whenever possible; this is only supported when `scrub` is used within `mirror` and `serve` sub-commands; under other sub-commands this is equivalent to `-`; see the documentation of the `--remap-all` option for more info;
+                - `&` rewrites links in a "close-ended" way like `/` does, except this option uses fallbacks to remap unavailable URLs whenever possible; this is only supported when `scrub` is used within `mirror` and `serve` subcommands; under other subcommands this is equivalent to `-`; see the documentation of the `--remap-all` option for more info;
               - `(+|-|*|/|&)actions` controls how action-links (`a ping`, `form action`, and similar `HTML` tag attributes) should be remapped or censored out; same rewrite options as above;
               - `(+|-|*|/|&)reqs` controls how references to page requisites (`img src`, `iframe src`, and similar `HTML` tag attributes, as well as `link src` attributes which have `rel` attribute of their `HTML` tag set to `stylesheet` or `icon`, `CSS` `url` references, etc) should be remapped or censored out; same rewrite options as above;
               - `(+|-|*|/|&)all_refs` is equivalent to setting all of `jumps`, `actions`, and `reqs` simultaneously;